mendix/docs/content/refguide/java-action-call.md

 ### 3.3 Return Type

-The return type is the [data type](data-types) of the result of the Java action.
+This read-only property indicates whether you will retrieve a variable, object or list.
 The return type is defined by the Java action.

 ### 3.4 Use Return Value